micmejia/bible-dump/NKJV/Ezekiel/Ezek 47.md

 When I returned, there, along the bank of the river, _were_ very many trees on one side and the other.

 ###### 8
-Then he said to me: "This water flows toward the eastern region, goes down into the [^b]valley, and enters the sea. _When it_ reaches the sea, _its_ waters are healed.
+Then he said to me: "This water flows toward the eastern region, goes down into the valley, and enters the sea. _When it_ reaches the sea, _its_ waters are healed.

 ###### 9
-And it shall be _that_ every living thing that moves, wherever [^c]the rivers go, will live.
+And it shall be _that_ every living thing that moves, wherever the rivers go, will live.
 There will be a very great multitude of fish, because these waters go there; for they will be healed, and everything will live wherever the river goes.

 ###### 10
 It shall be _that_ fishermen will stand by it from En Gedi to En Eglaim; they will be _places_ for spreading their nets.
 Their fish will be of the same kinds as the fish of the Great Sea, exceedingly many.